Motor nerve

-A motor nerve is a nerve that transmits motor signals from the central nervous system (CNS) to the muscles of the body.
+A motor nerve, or efferent nerve, is a nerve that contains exclusively efferent nerve fibers and transmits motor signals from the central nervous system (CNS) to the effector organs (muscles and glands), as opposed to sensory nerves, which transfer signals from sensory receptors in the periphery to the CNS.
 This is different from the motor neuron, which includes a cell body and branching of dendrites, while the nerve is made up of a bundle of axons.
-Motor nerves act as efferent nerves which carry information out from the CNS to muscles, as opposed to afferent nerves (also called sensory nerves), which transfer signals from sensory receptors in the periphery to the CNS.
-Efferent nerves can also connect to glands or other organs/issues instead of muscles (and so motor nerves are not equivalent to efferent nerves).
-In addition, there are nerves that serve as both sensory and motor nerves called mixed nerves.
+In the strict sense, a "motor nerve" can refer exclusively to the connection to muscles, excluding other organs.
+The vast majority of nerves contain both sensory and motor fibers and are therefore called mixed nerves.

 Structure and function

 Motor nerve fibers transduce signals from the CNS to peripheral neurons of proximal muscle tissue.
 Motor nerve axon terminals innervate skeletal and smooth muscle, as they are heavily involved in muscle control.
 Motor nerves tend to be rich in acetylcholine vesicles because the motor nerve, a bundle of motor nerve axons that deliver motor signals and signal for movement and motor control.
 Calcium vesicles reside in the axon terminals of the motor nerve bundles.
 The high calcium concentration outside of presynaptic motor nerves increases the size of end-plate potentials (EPPs).